Approximate Bayesian inference from noisy likelihoods with Gaussian process emulated MCMC: Introduction

 The rest of this paper is organised as follows.
-In Section \ref{sec:background} we first provide brief background on \mh{} sampling, LFI and previous methods from machine learning and statistics literature that use GPs for more efficient Bayesian inference.
-We then develop our \gpmh{} framework (Section \ref{sec:gpe}) and derive sequential experimental design strategies for it (Section \ref{sec:acq}).
-In Section \ref{sec:probinterp} we discuss how our approximate \mh{} algorithm can be interpreted also as 1) a special case of \BLFI{}, which leads to an alternative implementation of \gpmh{}, or 2) a heuristic approximation to an ideal, yet intractable Bayesian version of \mh{} sampler.
-In Section \ref{sec:theory} we analyse some central aspects of the algorithm theoretically.
-We investigate the posterior approximation accuracy and the sample-efficiency of \gpmh{} using both toy models and realistic simulation models in LFI scenario in Section \ref{sec:exp}.
-Summary and additional discussion about future research directions concludes the paper.
-Mathematical derivations, technical details and additional experimental results can be found in \appe{}.
+We first provide background on \mh{} sampling, \BLFI{} and previous methods in statistics and machine learning literature that use GPs for more efficient Bayesian inference in Section \ref{sec:background}.
+We then develop our framework (Section \ref{sec:gpe}) and derive sequential experimental design strategies for it (Section \ref{sec:acq}).
+In Section \ref{sec:probinterp} we observe that some common \mh{} samplers are special cases of \gpmh{} and discuss how \gpmh{} can be interpreted as a special case of \BLFI{}, which motivates an alternative implementation called \mhblfi{}, or as a heuristic yet tractable estimate to a conceptual ``Bayesian'' \mh{} sampler.
+Section \ref{sec:theory} outlines some theoretical aspects of \gpmh{}.
+In section \ref{sec:exp} we investigate the proposed implementations numerically first with synthetically constructed target densities and then with realistic simulator-based models with SL and generalised Bayesian updating in the spirit of \citet{Bissiri2016,Pacchiardi2021}.
+Summary and discussion about future research directions conclude the paper.